dmg78780/Cyclistic-Case-Study/README.md

 ### The Stakeholder Requirements Document

-This document enables me to capture stakeholder requests and requirements to better understand their needs before planning the rest of the project details or strategy.
+The [Stakeholder Requirements Document](https://docs.google.com/document/d/19JuVN5qY5vfJJYMBdPMETev7EW8IdGakcjcSU1Oi5Ys/edit?tab=t.00) enables me to capture stakeholder requests and requirements to better understand their needs before planning the rest of the project details or strategy.

 ### The Project Requirements